RHS Growing Guides

 Harvesting

 While the bulbs are still growing, you can harvest a few of the green leaves to use as a garnish or in salads.
 You may sometimes find cloves form on the stalk (known as ‘top sets’) due to changeable weather in spring – these can be used as you would normal garlic cloves.
-If a flower stem starts to form, the bud (or ‘scape’) can be cooked and eaten too.
+If a flower stem starts to form, this can be cooked and eaten too.

 Garlic bulbs are ready to harvest once the leaves have turned yellow.
-Autumn-planted garlic is ready in early summer and spring-planted from mid-summer to early autumn.
-Try not to delay harvesting, as the bulbs open up and store less well if lifted late.
+Autumn-planted garlic is ready from late spring to early summer and spring-planted garlic is ready from mid-summer to early autumn.
+Try not to delay harvesting, as bulbs that are lifted late tend to open up and have a shorter storage life.
 Carefully dig up the bulbs with a fork.
 Handle them gently, as bruising also reduces their storage potential.

 7